No products in the cart.

 As cities like Fresno continue to grow, the need for a skilled surveying workforce becomes even more pressing.

-Looking ahead, the success of this collaboration could serve as a model for other states facing similar challenges.
-As labor shortages become more prevalent across various sectors, the education–industry partnerships pioneered by Trimble and Fresno State may offer valuable insights into effective strategies for workforce development.
+looking ahead, the success of this collaboration could serve as a model for other states facing similar challenges.
+As labor shortages become more prevalent across various sectors, the education-industry partnerships pioneered by Trimble and Fresno state may offer valuable insights into effective strategies for workforce development.

-Read More →In conclusion, the partnership between Trimble, Fresno State, and California Surveying & Drafting supply represents a proactive response to an urgent labor shortage in a vital profession.
+Read More →In conclusion, the partnership between Trimble, Fresno state, and california Surveying & Drafting supply represents a proactive response to an urgent labor shortage in a vital profession.
 By focusing on education, technology, and outreach, this initiative not only addresses immediate workforce needs but also lays the groundwork for a more sustainable and skilled future in surveying.